Shut Up (Kelly Osbourne album)

 Shut Up is the debut studio album by British singer-songwriter Kelly Osbourne.
 The album is a pop-punk album, released by Epic Records.
-Released on 26 November 2002, the album was met with a mixed reception from music critics, however, the album was met with disappointing sales which led to her consequent drop from Epic Records.
+Released on 26 November 2002, the album was met with a mixed reception from music critics, however, the album was met with poor sales which led to her consequent drop from Epic Records.
 Shut Up was later re-released in 2003 as Changes, featuring her and her father Ozzy's cover of the Black Sabbath song of the same name.
 The album features a cover of Madonna's song "Papa Don't Preach".